-Excited to be joining the CBT Nuggets team in October 2015.
+Excited to join the CBT Nuggets team in 2015.

 Albuquerque, NM, 2010 - 2015

-For clients such as Sandia National Laboratories, Cabinotch, and Columbia Forest Products, I design, build, and administer n-tier responsive sites, secure web services, and applications using the latest technologies, particularly the Microsoft .NET framework.
-My work includes cloud deployments of ecommerce and informational sites, typically with custom content management and data systems.
+For clients such as Sandia National Laboratories, Cabinotch, and Columbia Forest Products, I designed, built, and administered n-tier responsive sites, secure web services, and applications using the latest technologies, particularly the Microsoft .NET framework.
+My work included cloud deployments of ecommerce and informational sites, typically with custom content management and data systems.

 An example of my work: the Cabinotch ecommerce site.
 This responsive site allows cabinetmakers to order custom pre-cut cabinet "kits" from a near-infinite array of configurations.
 My work comprises everything you see, including the 3D renderings of the assembled boxes.

 Portland, OR, 2007-10

 Projects included a (multiple) language localization of Intel's extranet, several new websites for Columbia Forest Products, testing and deploying content management systems (RedDot, DotNetNuke, Ektron), and producing multimedia content for the pharmaceutical/eyecare industry (Alimera Sciences, CibaVision).

 During my years working in the telecom industry, I designed and created internal communication applications, telecom system databases, and the web interface for a hosted IP telephony system.
 After creating new corporate websites and an intranet for the Billings regional office, my following year was dedicated to consolidating numerous data sources into a single system for issuing and tracking telecom equipment and materiel.